-A student serving an in-school suspension reports to school at the regular time in compliance with the Oscar De La Hoya Ánimo's school uniform requirements.
+A student serving an in-school suspension reports to school at the regular time in compliance with the Ánimo South Los Angeles's school uniform requirements.
 Each teacher will give the student written assignments that he/she must complete under the direct supervision of the Principal or designee.
+Teachers may conference with the student during their planning period to provide direct instructional support as needed.
+In addition to instructional support, students will be provided with counseling services as deemed appropriate.
+Social-emotional learning curriculum may be used to allow for individual reflection and to prepare the student to reintegrate into the school community.
 The student will not attend any classes or school-scheduled breaks (e.g., nutrition/recess, lunch).
 The student will eat lunch in the assigned room.
+The assigned room may be a classroom, counseling center or other office space, as deemed appropriate by the school, and will be supervised at all times.

 Whether suspension occurs in or out of school, the maximum number of consecutive days a student may be suspended is five (5) days, unless the suspension is extended pending an expulsion hearing with Green Dot's Discipline Review Panel ("DRP").
+Students shall not be suspended for more than a total of twenty (20) school days in a school year, unless a suspension has been extended pending an expulsion hearing.
+The will Discipline Review Panel ("DRP") consist of at least the following members and no more than five staff members: